JujuXu/JujuXu/README.md

 ---

 ### 🛠️ **Electric Ground Sieve | 2022-2023**
-This **second-year project** was developed in collaboration with **Protect'Eau** to help farmers sieve soil samples faster and more efficiently.
+This **second-year project** was developed in collaboration with **Protect'Eau** to help farmers sieve soil samples faster and easier.

 ---